EdisSinan/Radionic-Embedded-ESP-RPI/readme.md

 - Introduction to IoT with **Blynk**
 - Using **Raspberry Pi** for GPIO and simple automation
 - Building and structuring real-world mini-projects
+- Machine learning examples 2 projects facial expressions and snake in labirint

 ---